HiKonv: Maximizing the Throughput of Quantized Convolution With Novel Bit-wise Management and Computation: Preliminary

 \subsection{1-D Convolution}

-The conventional 1-D discrete convolution between an $N$-element sequence $f$ and a $K$-element kernel $g$ is denoted as $F_{N,K}(f,g)$.
-Here, we define the infinite-length sequence $h$ as the zero extension of $f$ with the index range of $(-\infty,\infty)$, as shown in Equation~\ref{eq:pad_f0}.
+Denote $F_{N,K}(f,g)$ as the conventional 1-D discrete convolution between an $N$-element sequence $f$ and a $K$-element kernel $g$.
+Here, we define the infinite-length sequence $h$ as the extension of $f$ with zero values to the index range of $(-\infty,\infty)$, as shown in Equation~\ref{eq:pad_f0}.
 The 1-D convolution is represented in Equation~\ref{eq:pad_f}.
-Meanwhile, $y$ is the output with $N\text{+}K\text{-}1$ non-zero elements.
+Meanwhile, $y'$ is the output with $N\text{+}K\text{-}1$ non-zero elements.

 \begin{small}